646: Gone With the Sinned Edition

 Like the part where Greg Abbott was pissing away time in the immediate aftermath of the storm, declaring days of prayer and insisting that that was working.

 And all the time, money and effort were being spent rushing Bibles to the scene while bodies were still being fished out of the river.
+So this week, we're going to talk about that for a bit.

-Okay, listen, I know from Lee Strobel that Bible truth is measured in stacking height, but it's not even a good levy material.
+By killing a Bible camper ourselves.
+Wait, what?
+Okay, listen, I know from Lee Strobel that Bible truth is measured in stacking height, but it's not even a good levee material.

 Right, exactly.
+Right.

+Yeah.
 So, okay, so let's start with that day of prayer.

-So as so often happens in Texas, the elected officials in charge saw a disaster where people were dying on their watch and thought, well, this is a great way to promote my religion.
+So, as so often happens in Texas, the elected officials in charge saw a disaster where people were dying on their watch and thought, well, this is a great way to promote my religion.

-So on July 5th, the day after the catastrophic flooding took the lives of 137 Texans and counting, Greg Abbott used a press conference to declare the following day, July 6th, a day of prayer.
+So, on July 5th, the day after the catastrophic flooding took the lives of 137 Texans and counting, Greg Abbott used a press conference to declare the following day, July 6th, a day of prayer.

 And then he spent like a minute and a fucking half talking about the power of prayer and how the kids who didn't die probably didn't die because they prayed better.